Table of Contents

 Te komposition of your meals matters as much as te type of carbohydrantes you choose.
 Combinaing carbohydrantes with protein, healty fats, and fiber- rich vegetables creates a synergistic effect that dramatically reduces blood sugar spikes andd extends satiety between meals.

 Protein stymulates insulin release while annuously slowing gastric emptying, moderating thee rate at which carbohydrans enter your bloodream.
-Healthy fats further delay stomach emptying and provide sustaged energy without officuting blood glucose directly.
+Healthy fats further delay stomach emptying and provide sustaged energy without officut fulfing blood glucose directly.
 Fiber adds bulk, slows digestion, and feed beneficial gut bacteria.
-Together, thee macronutriets create a gradutal, suved of energy that keeps blood stable for hour.
+Togeir, thee macronutriens cade a gradutal, suged of energy that keeps blood stable for hour.

 Praktykal application means pairing your morning oatmeol wigh Greek yogurt and nuts, adding grilled chicken or tofu tu your quinoa bowl, including ding avocado with your whole- grain toast, or eating your fruit alongside a handful of almonds.
 This balanced approach allows you tu atco contary carbohydates whing excellent glycemic control.